xysheep/jekyll-now/_posts/2017-10-9-Set up deep learning system for Linux with Nvidia GPU.md

 ## Set up deep learning environment
 Usually, to avoid any package conflictions between different platforms or users, we expect to establish independent environment for different users, platforms, or projects.
 Conda is a **package**, **dependency**, and **environment** management platform that can easily achieve this goal.
 We also can use it to easily manage and use different version of softwares.
 ### Install Conda
-### Create a conda environment
 To install conda, we have two options: anaconda and miniconda.
 Compare to miniconda, anaconda has more preinstalled packages.
 Here, take miniconda as an example, we can run the following command to install miniconda.
 ```bash
 wget https://repo.continuum.io/miniconda/Miniconda3-latest-Linux-x86_64.sh
 bash Miniconda3-latest-Linux-x86_64.sh
 ```
 This will install conda for the current user.
+### Create a conda environment
 Then, we can create a new conda environment for tensorflow.
-As an example, we create a environment named "**tf**"(any name is OK) using the following script.
+As an example, we create a environment named "**tf**"(any other name is OK) using the following script.
 ``` bash
 conda create -name tf python=3.6
 ```